 Credit rating or credit score is one of those financial terms which is often bandied about, but not necessarily understood, so what is it and why is it important?

 At its most basic level a credit rating is an estimate of a person or organisation’s ability to repay money they have borrowed based on their previous payment history.

 Credit bureaus calculate credit scores.
 They gather the information about your credit habits directly from your creditors as well as from public records such as court judgements.
 The scales they use can differ between bureaus, but usually include a descriptor indicating if you are very high, high, medium, low or minimum risk.

-Although the terms are often used interchangeably strictly speaking credit ratings apply to businesses and governments, while credit scores apply to individuals.
+Although the terms rating and score are often used interchangeably, traditionally credit ratings applied to businesses and governments, while credit scores apply to individuals.

-A high credit score indicates that the person wanting to borrow money has a good track record and will pay it back within the agreed time.
+Whatever it’s called, what’s important to remember is that a high credit score or good rating indicates that the person wanting to borrow money has a good track record and is likely to pay it back within the agreed time.
 A low score suggests that the borrower has had trouble with making payments in the past and might have similar problems in future.